FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

-Table \ref{tabinit} shows the quantitative comparison of these variants.
-The model with $\psi(\mathcal{K}^{0}f)$ initialization achieves a-DSC, a-SSD and a-Preci values of 85.58\% (ranked second), 2.61mm (top-ranked) and 89.75\% (top-ranked), respectively.
-Although the model with random initialization has the highest a-DSC score, the a-SSD and a-Preci scores are significantly lower than the model with $\psi(\mathcal{K}^{0}f)$ initialization.
-To this end, we set the proposed framework with $\psi(\mathcal{K}^{0}f)$ initialization as default in this work.
+Table~\ref{tabinit} shows the quantitative comparison of these variants.
+The~model with $\psi(\mathcal{K}^{0}f)$ initialization achieved a-DSC, a-SSD, and a-Preci values of 85.58\% (ranked second), 2.61~mm (top-ranked), and 89.75\% (top-ranked), respectively.
+Although~the model with random initialization had the highest a-DSC score, the~a-SSD and a-Preci scores were significantly lower than the model with $\psi(\mathcal{K}^{0}f)$ initialization.
+To~this end, we set the proposed framework with $\psi(\mathcal{K}^{0}f)$ initialization as the default in this~work.

-\subsubsection{Weight sharing.}
+\subsubsection{Weight~Sharing}